EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/04-Team-Block-Diagram/Team-Diagram.md

 ## Message Structure Design and Decision-Making Process

+The decisions below align the on-wire layout with **Figures 1–3**: fixed headers so any board on the ring can parse quickly, small payloads so the timelines in **Figure 3** stay responsive, and chunked camera data so one subsystem cannot monopolize the bus implied by **Figure 2**.

 The message structure was built around three constraints: limited UART bandwidth, the need for each board to filter only relevant messages, and keeping the system expandable.
 Every message begins with a fixed uint16_t type field.
 Each board reads these first two bytes to decide whether to act on the message or pass it along.
 A 16-bit field gives room for future expansion without restructuring the protocol.
 An addressed source-destination scheme was considered but rejected — in a daisy-chain topology where all boards see all traffic, it added complexity without a real benefit.
 Payload sizes were kept small intentionally.
 Most sensor messages carry just a 2-byte type header and a 4-byte float, keeping each message focused on a single data source.
 This meant boards could be developed and tested independently, which was important with seven team members working on separate boards.